of slavery to live

 government have to say?

 Since Lord McColl introduced his Bill the Government has announced plans to provide additional support to some victims.
-From 1 February 2019 the “move on period” given to confirmed victims will be increased from 14 days to 45 days.
+In February 2019 the Government increased the “move on period” for people confirmed as victims to 45 days.
+However, this has since been challenged in court and the Government is preparing a new system for providing support following a positive determination that someone is a victim.
 From 2020 new drop-in support services will be available for some victims for up to 6 months.

 These proposals are a step in the right direction but do not offer victims the full protection they need which is offered by Lord McColl’s Bill.
 The reasons why these proposals fall short and why there is still an urgent need to campaign for Lord McColl’s Bill are:

-Many victims do not begin to process the trauma that they have experienced until much later than 45 days after the decision about their victim status is made.
+Many victims do not begin to process the trauma that they have experienced until after the decision about their victim status is made.
 To feel able to begin this psychological recovery many victims need to have certainty that they will have somewhere to stay and food to eat for a sustained period of time.

-Providing support for just 45 days, without giving victims new rights to stay in the UK for a period of recovery afterwards with access to housing and benefits, training and employment, will not give them the certainty and stability to rebuild their lives that they badly need.
+Providing support only when victims are first identified without giving victims new rights to stay in the UK for a period of recovery after they are confirmed as a victim, without access to housing and benefits, training and employment will not give them the certainty and stability to rebuild their lives that they badly need.

 Lord McColl’s Bill will give every victim the option of receiving support and assistance for 12 months, tailored to the needs of each individual victim.
 Many victims who escape, need more than emergency care, they need a long term plan to help them become free for good.